Pre Med Advising

 Purchase College offers basic courses needed to prepare for professional/graduate school programs in medicine, dentistry, veterinary medicine, and other health careers, along with expert advising for students seeking to pursue this path after graduation.

-These courses help students who are matriculated at Purchase College acquire the scientific knowledge they will need for success on the appropriate entrance examinations and in the professional school application process.
-Students who choose to enroll in such courses can come from any major, including the social sciences, humanities, and the arts.
-That said, although not required to major in the sciences, many students seeking to apply to medical and health-related programs find majors such as biology, chemistry, and biochemistry to be a successful route.
+Pre-medical advising is available to post-baccalaureate students enrolled in the Pre-Medical Studies Certificate Program as well as undergraduate students who are matriculated at Purchase College.
+Our pre-medical advisors provide guidance for students as they acquire the knowledge they will need for success on the appropriate entrance examinations and in the professional school application process.
+Undergraduate students who seek pre-medical advising can come from any major, including the social sciences, humanities, and the arts.
+That said, although they are not required to major in the sciences, many undergraduate students seeking to apply to medical and health-related programs find that majors such as biology, chemistry, and biochemistry are excellent paths for achieving their goals.

-Note: Students seeking premedical advising should ask a member of the Premedical Advisory Committee to serve as their premedical studies advisor.
+Note: Students seeking pre-medical advising should ask a member of the Pre-Medical Advisory Committee to serve as their pre-medical studies advisor.

-Courses Recommended by Premedical Advisors
+Courses Recommended by Pre-Medical Advisors

 Students seeking to apply to medical or health-related programs may benefit from completing the following basic science courses: